 Of course, data privacy is a concern to those who own or use personal data, especially when it comes to obtaining intent data (usually done using cookies).
 So what happens when a cookieless future is imminent?

 Third-party cookies follow users from site to site, recording search histories, and tracing web habits.
 And they’ve been banned by Apple, Microsoft, and Mozilla so far.

 Yet all hope is not lost.
 Streaming intent data, like that provided by ZoomInfo, can help future-proof your prospecting strategy.
 With it, you can access detailed intent data, all while protecting users’ privacy.

 Intent data, and the way that we collect it, is changing for all parties involved.
 With a cookieless future on the horizon and stricter data privacy laws, companies are going to have to rethink the way they obtain buyer intent signals.
 The transition has increased recently with Chrome and Safari internet browsers blocking third-party cookies by default in 2021.

-In this day and age, you need real-time data, on time.
-Without this invaluable buyer intent information, you risk continually falling behind competitors — losing both existing and potential customers.
+In this day and age, you need real-time data.
+Static, point-in-time data, only provides a snapshot of information that is often out of date often when it’s received.
+Without accurate buyer intent information, you risk continually falling behind competitors — losing both existing and potential customers.